-I received a complimentary copy of “His Honor, Her Family” direct from the author Tara Randel in exchange for an honest review.
+I received a complimentary copy of “Her Christmastime Family” direct from the author Tara Randel in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 Places to find the book:

 Published by Harlequin Heartwarming

 Her Christmastime Family (Book Two)

 re-visits the small towne I fell in love with whilst reading two stories from the Meet Me At the Alter series: “Trusting Her Heart” & “His Honour, Her Family” – I am so grateful this new series continues to develop the towne and the characters I’ve come to know in this North Georgia mountain community!